Wondering what it’s really like being an Auxiliar de Conversacion and what it takes to become one? This is the guide you've been looking for!

 A little Spanish doesn’t hurt either.

 Like any job, however, there is an application process that requires a few prerequisites.
-Throw in the fact that the position is being handled by a foreign government, and well... you can begin to understand the need for my aforementioned word of choice.
+Throw in the fact that the position is being handled by the government, and well, you can begin to understand the need for my aforementioned word of choice.

 Let it be known that at the time this blog was published, there is no formal teaching experience required to apply as a Spanish Auxiliar.
 It goes without saying, obviously, that having valid experience (or at least a TEFL certification) provides a slight edge.

-There’s also a first come, first serve approach to acceptance and a limited window of time for applying (more on this below).
+There’s also a first come, first serve approach to acceptance to the Auxiliares de Conversacion program and a limited window of time for applying (more on this below).

 - 4-year college degree (or a senior in their 4th year)